Skip to content

 Webhooks

-Subscribe to platform events and SIP.IO POSTs them to your HTTPS endpoint as they happen, signed so you can verify they came from SIP.IO.
+Subscribe to platform events and SIP.IO POSTs them to your HTTPS endpoint as they happen, signed so you can verify they came from SIP.IO, with automatic retry on transient failures and a full delivery log you can query.

 Manage subscriptions via the /v1/webhooks endpoint (scope webhooks):